GemsLoveNLP/TTS-esp-mb/balcon.md

   WINEPREFIX="$HOME/prefix32" wine "$HOME/prefix32/drive_c/Program Files/balcon/balcon.exe" balcon -n Zira -t "Hello World"

-9. If it works then yay congrats you can now use the balcon function in the python file. if it does not then I also have no idea how to fix it
+10. If it works then yay congrats you can now use the balcon function in the python file. if it does not then I also have no idea how to fix it
+11. For more voices please follow the final steps in the tutorial of step 3.